lazyreflect/project-pathway/TASKS.md

 ## Preface

-This document outlines a series of workflows designed to automate dental administrative tasks using LangGraph.
-The workflows progress from simple to more complex, providing a structured approach to building functionality while adhering to LangGraph best practices.
-Each workflow is designed to be a cohesive process that can be implemented using LangGraph's stateful, graph-based orchestration capabilities.
+This document outlines a series of tasks designed to automate dental administrative tasks using LangGraph.
+The tasks progress from simple to more complex.
+These are not workflows, but rather individual tasks that can be used to build workflows.

 ---